Mykonos to Mykonos Itinerary

 Day 7 | Syros Island

-Places to see
+Places to See in Syros

-• Hermoupolis, the main port, and capital of Syros.
+• Hermoupolis, the main port and capital of Syros.
 There are various restaurants, bars, shops, and cultural sites here.

-Things to do
+Things to Do in Syros

 • Bike.
 There are a couple of bicycle rentals on the island.